-With the exception of industrial leases, there is no limitation on the duration of that period, i.e., the term of the lease, so long as a term is specified.
+With the exception of industrial leases, there is no limitation on the duration of that period, ie, the term of the lease, so long as a term is specified.
 There are no restrictions on extension or renewal of the term of a lease, other than for industrial leases.

 Development leases/ground leases and industrial leases are usually for terms of between 15 and 25 years with no more than one option to renew.
 Commercial office leases are typically for a term of between two and five years with further options to renew subject to upward rent review, although several A-Grade office buildings have entered into leases with tenants for 10-year terms.
-Retail and residential leases are usually for one-year terms with the option to renew for further terms of one year each.
+Retail and residential leases are usually for oneyear terms with the option to renew for further terms of one year each.

-5. Are there instances where tenants may demand an extension of the lease?
+3.5 Are there instances where tenants may demand an extension of the lease?

-The default position where a lease is silent on the matter is that a tenant may renew a residential lease with a term less than three years up to a maximum of three years and any other lease with a term less than seven years up to a maximum of seven years.
+The tenant may renew a residential lease with a term less than three years up to a maximum of three years and any other lease with a term less than seven years up to a maximum of seven years.
 The tenant must notify the landlord of its intention to renew three months before the end of the term.
-Moreover, the landlord cannot ask the tenant to vacate a residential property before the third anniversary of the lease or any other property before the seventh anniversary of the lease.
-The parties are however free to agree otherwise in the lease.
+Moreover, the landlord cannot ask the tenant to vacate a residential property before the third anniversary of the lease or any other property before the seventh anniversary of the lease unless otherwise agreed.